 Outside of the Lone Star State, temperatures are dropping as the fall and winter months set in.
 Some states like Idaho and Montana are already seeing snowfall.
 While it doesn’t usually get to be coat weather until around January here in Dallas, as cold fronts start to come in, now’s a great time to take a look at your furnace and make sure it’s getting the maintenance it deserves.
-Specialized RPM is the leader among Dallas property management firms and we want to ensure you and your rental property are prepared to turn that heater on!
+Specialized Property Management is the leader among Dallas property management firms and we want to ensure you and your rental property are prepared to turn that heater on!

 First: Identify Your Heater

 Depending on where in Dallas you live, you may have an electric furnace, or you depend on natural gas to heat your home.
 Here are some 2015 statistics from typical homes around the DFW area and which type of furnaces are most widely used.

 - Carrollton: 71% electric, 29% natural gas, 1% petroleum gas